-This booklet introduces the concept of the United Nations 17 Sustainable Development Goals (SDGs); including what they are, why they are important to a sustainable future, and how students can help implement them.
+This booklet introduces the concept of the United Nations 17 Sustainable Development Goals (SDGs); including what they are, why they are important to a sustainable future and how students can implement the goals into their lives.

-Activities include:
+Activities involve:

-- Reflection on world inequality;
+- Reflection on world inequality,

-- SDG Brainstorm; and
+- SDG Brainstorm, and

 - Problem identification and action plan.